bjoernbessert/haproxy-cert-otf/README.md

 - Why 2 HAProxy instances?
   - At the moment it's not possible in HAProxy to add certs at runtime.
 Therefore a reload is needed after adding a cert
     - TODO: Now possible in HAProxy 2.1.
-Have to be tested.
+Needs to be tested.
   - If you have a single HAProxy instance, you can't reload this instance itself, because an connection is already established and would be stay on the old process and will not get the newly generated cert